 Two years after gaining its independence, the government commissioned a State and City Planning study to assess future land and transportation needs.
 The study, a joint undertaking by the government and the United Nations Development Programme, found that not only is it not environmentally-friendly but also an impossible task to build roads for the possible exponential growth of private vehicles on the small island.

 The study, hence, recommended that Singapore build a rail system to serve a burgeoning population by 1992.
-This became the foundation for future Singaporean transport policies, which includes policies to curb the increase in numbers of vehicles on the roads and efforts to design and construct a modern rail system.
+This became the foundation for future Singaporean transport policies, which includes various policies to curb vehicular increase in the country and efforts to design and construct a modern rail system.

 A Long Road Ahead